 - 1 cup Shredded Cheddar (plant-based cheese equivalents will work).
 Select a variety that will melt but remain stringy.

-- 2 Tbsp Sunflower Oil.
+- 2 Tbsp Sunflower Oil or Butter.

 - Complimentary dipping condiments like sweet & sour Thai sauce or Tamarind & Date sauce.